Interoperability with other systems

 SMB (Microsoft networking) -

-net/sambapackage, NetBSD can be used to provide file and print sharing services to systems running MS-DOS, Windows 95, Windows 98, Windows NT and Windows 2000.
+net/sambapackage, NetBSD can be used to provide file and print sharing services to systems running Microsoft Windows.